2013 Junior WRC Championship

-The 2013 FIA Junior World Rally Championship was the twelfth season of the Junior World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile, running in support of the World Rally Championship.
-It was previously known as the WRC Academy.
+The 2013 FIA Junior WRC Championship was the first season of the Junior WRC Championship, a rallying championship organised and governed by the Fédération Internationale de l'Automobile in association with M-Sport, running in support of the World Rally Championship.
+It replaced WRC Academy as the Junior category championship at world level.

-The Junior World Rally Championship was open to drivers under the age of twenty-six.
+The Junior WRC Championship was open to drivers under the age of twenty-six.
 All teams contested the same six events – with their best five results counting towards their final championship position – in identical Ford Fiesta R2 cars, prepared by M-Sport.
 Hankook supplied tyres for all competitors.

 Pontus Tidemand secured the drivers' championship after winning at the Rallye de France-Alsace.

 Calendar

-The calendar for the 2013 Junior World Rally Championship consisted of six rounds, run alongside the World Rally Championship.
+The calendar for the 2013 Junior WRC Championship consisted of six rounds, run alongside the World Rally Championship.

 Teams and drivers

-The following teams and drivers took part in the 2013 Junior World Rally Championship season:
+The following teams and drivers took part in the 2013 Junior WRC Championship season:

 Rally summaries

 Championship standings

 Points are awarded to the top 10 classified finishers, and one point for winning a stage.
 Five best results of the season are counted towards the final score.